RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-introduction.md

-#First steps to author a case.
+# First steps to author a case.

-You will learn in this section:
+In this section you will learn:

-1- Requisites to author your first case.
+1. Requisites to author your first case.

-2- What are roles and variables.
+2. What are roles and variables.

-##Overview
+## Overview
-You are in charge of automating the whole process to solve a dispute, solving a credit card dispute depends on several variables like  the type of customer, the amount of the dispute etc. The knowledge of how to apply this rules and decisions is tacit, lives only in the head of other domain experts like you, in order to automate the process you have to first define what are the steps of the process.
+You are in charge of automating the business process to solve a dispute.
+Solving a credit card dispute depends on several variables, like  the type of customer, his/her status, the amount of the dispute etc. The knowledge of how to apply these rules and decisions is tacit, and lives only in the head of other domain experts like you.
+In order to automate the process you have to first explicitly define the various steps and structure of the process.

 What happens when a Credit Card Holder starts a dispute?

-A Credit Card Dispute process is not a straightforward process, you don't start at point A and then follow the path to point B. What happens is that depending on the decisions made along the process, and most importantly the data of the case, you will jump back and forth between different steps to solve the dispute.
+A Credit Card Dispute process is not a straightforward process, nor is it fully structured.
+You usually don't start at point A and then follow the path to point B, all the way through the process in a fully pre-defined, structured, flow.
+What happens is that, depending on the decisions made during the execution the of process instance, and most importantly the data of the case, you will jump back and forth between different steps to solve the dispute.
-We have several Actors involved in the dispute.
+There are several _actors_ involved in the dispute.

 _NOTE: Review the use case overview (step 1) where all the Actors are listed and defined._